tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 If any one of these assumptions were not met, the population will not be in Hardy- Weinberg equilibrium.
 Only if the allele frequencies changes from one generation to the other, evolution will take place.

-**6.8 Origin and Evolution of Man** Mammals evolved in the
+## Origin and Evolution of Man

-early Jurassic period, about 210 million years ago (mya).
+Mammals evolved in the early Jurassic period, about 210 million years ago (mya).
 Hominid evolution occurred in Asia and Africa.
 Hominids proved that human beings are superior to other animals and efficient in making tools and culture.

 The earliest fossils of the prehistoric man like _Ramapithecus_ and _Sivapithecus_ lived some 14 mya and were derived from ape like _Dryopithecus_. _Dryopithecus_ and _Ramapithecus_ were hairy and walked like gorillas and chimpanzees. _Ramapithecus_ is regarded as a possible ancester of _Australopithecus and_ therefore of modern humans.
 They were vegetarians **(Fig 6.10)**.